UniMelb-Day-Lab/Pmalariae_Microsat_PCR/README.md

 _Note: For each PCR, positive (i.e., previously genotyped P. malariae isolates) and negative (i.e., nuclease-free water) controls were included for quality control._

 ### Round 2
-The second-round PCRs required the preparation of 12 separate reactions with the fluorescent-labelled primers.
+The second-round PCRs required the preparation of 12 separate reactions with the fluorescent-labelled primers (see Table 1).

-Each second-round PCR was carried out in a total volume of 25 µL, comprising 3 µL of the first-round PCR product, with final concentrations of 1X buffer, 3 mM of MgCl₂, 0.2 mM of dNTP mix, 0.08 µM of each primer, 0.6 units of GoTaq G2 Hot Start polymerase (Promega), and nuclease-free water.
+Each second-round PCR was carried out in a total volume of 25 µL, comprising 3 µL of the first-round PCR product, with final concentrations of 1X buffer, 3 mM of MgCl₂, 0.2 mM of dNTP mix, 0.08 µM of each primer (see Table 1), 0.6 units of GoTaq G2 Hot Start polymerase (Promega), and nuclease-free water.

 #### Table 3.
 Round 2 PCR mastermix.